mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 The instance profile allows applications on the EC2 instance to access the credentials from the role using the instance metadata.

+### AWS CLI Credential Order

+1. Command Line Options.
+It uses longer term credentials stored locally on the instance and is NOT RECOMMENDED for production environments.

+2. Environment Variables.
+You can store values in the environment variables: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY,and AWS_SESSION_TOKEN.
+Recommended for temporary use in non-production environments.

+3. AWS CLI credentials file. `aws configure` This command creates a credentials file stored at `~/.aws/credentials` on Linux.
+This file can contian the credentials for the default profile and any named profiles.
+This approach uses longer term credentials stored locally on the instance and is NOT RECOMMENED for production environments.

+4. Contianer Credentials.
+IAM roles associated with AWS Elastic Container Service (ECS) Task Definitions.
+Temporary credentials are available to the Task's contianers.
+This is recommened for ECS environments.

+5. Instance Profile Credentials

+IAM Roles associated with Amazon EC2 instances via instance Profiles.
+Temporary credentials are available to the Instance.
+This is recommended for EC2 environments.

 ### Virtual Firewall Protection

 Security Groups, allow you control traffic based on port, protocal and source/destination.